enneamer/Science.PhyDL/README.md

 Run scripts under `bin/` to train and predict.
 Take `bin/q10` as an
 example:

-`bin/dnn1.py train` lists all arguments for training.
-By default, it uses GPU for training (you should have one for training).
+`bin/q10 train` lists all arguments for training.

-`bin/dnn1.py predict` lists all arguments for prediction.
-By default, it uses CPU for inference.
-To enable GPU inference, add `--device cuda` to the command line.
+`bin/q10 predict` lists all arguments for prediction.

 Models will be saved under `data/models/<script name>`.